machty/ember-concurrency/rfcs/0000-yieldables.md

   constructor(arg1, arg2, arg3, ...) {
     super(...arguments);
     // User setup logic would go here.
 If the yieldable took arguments, they
-    // could be store in the Yieldable here
+    // could be stored in the Yieldable here
   }

   onYield(taskInstance) {
     // This is where most user code would go, defining what happens when the
     // task encounters `yield myYieldable`.

+    // taskInstance is the TaskInstance yielding to the yieldable

     // The user would have three methods they can call within here:
-    // * this.next(value) - would could cause the yield to return with an
+    // * this.next(taskInstance, value) - would could cause the taskInstance to
-    //   optional value, and continue executing the task instance
+    //   yield with an optional value, and continue executing
-    // * this.return(value) - would short-cirsuit task execution and have it
+    // * this.return(taskInstance, value) - would short-cirsuit task execution and have it
     //   return with an optional value.
-    // * this.throw(error) - would raise a given error within the task instance
+    // * this.throw(taskInstance, error) - would raise a given error within the
-    //   and halt execution
+    //   given task instance and halt execution
-  }

-  onDispose() {
+    return () => {
       // Custom dispose logic goes here.
 Would be called if task was canceled or
       // upon completion.
 Things like `cancelTimeout`, timer cleanup, or property
       // resets might happen here.
+    }
   }
 }
 ```